What we found

 The exception: high-volume RAG

 Where cost still matters is high-volume RAG (e.g. AI customer support over a large knowledge base).
-At 10K queries/day with 4K-token contexts, Claude costs about $150/day = $4,500/month.
+At 10K queries/day with 4K-token contexts, the frontier LLM costs about $150/day, or $4,500/month.
 That is real.
 Strategies that work:

-1. Use GPT-4o-mini or Llama for the cheap classification step that decides whether to invoke RAG 2.
-Cache common queries (deduplicate at the prompt level) 3.
-Compress retrieved chunks before feeding to the LLM 4.
-Use small open models (Llama 3.1 8B) for high-volume + frontier models only for the hard 10% of queries
+1. Use a budget or open-source LLM for the cheap classification step that decides whether to invoke RAG.
+2. Cache common queries (deduplicate at the prompt level).
+3. Compress retrieved chunks before feeding them to the LLM.
+4. Use small open models (a small open-source LLM) for high volume, and frontier models only for the hard 10% of queries.

 We have shipped 10 AI agents running our own operations.
-The patterns that broke vs. the patterns that worked:
+The patterns that broke versus the patterns that worked:

 Every workflow that produces customer-visible content (emails, replies, posts, contracts, public docs) goes through a human approval gate.
 Period.
 No exceptions.

-Concretely: when COO produces a "summary," the output is a Zod-validated JSON object with required fields — summary (string), items (array of action/result/impact/tools), alerts (array of level/message), kpis (array of metric/value/trend/delta), proposed_tasks (array of title/priority/notes), and next_focus (string).
+Concretely: when the COO produces a "summary," the output is a Zod-validated JSON object with required fields: summary (string), items (array of action/result/impact/tools), alerts (array of level/message), kpis (array of metric/value/trend/delta), proposed_tasks (array of title/priority/notes), and next_focus (string).
 Each field has a max length.
 Invalid outputs fall back to canned content.

 Why this matters: when an agent does something wrong (proposes a bad task, classifies a ticket incorrectly, drafts an off-brand reply), you need to be able to answer "what exactly did the model see, and what exactly did it produce?"
 Without the log, you are guessing.
 With it, you can re-prompt and re-test.